 We offer Swedish Therapeutic Massage, Deep Tissue, Sports Massage, Myofascial Bodywork, and Cupping.
 Learn more about Medical Massage vs Relaxation Massage.
-I use a combination of these therapies in my sessions to aid my clients in the best way possible.
-My goal is to help my clients ease their body and their nervous system, while allowing them to connect the two for a whole body – mind experience.
+Our licensed massage therapist, Jennifer Pumpelly, uses a combination of these therapies in her sessions to aid her clients in the best way possible.
+Jennifer's goal is to help her clients ease their body and their nervous system, while allowing them to connect the two for a whole body–mind experience.
 Research shows that Massage and Bodywork benefit us in many ways:

 Massage and Bodywork